spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 REVIEW:
 React Query HAS A WAY OF COMMUNICATING BETWEEN COMPONETS whether there was a data mutation in the app.
 If that's the case it performs a fresh data fetch, OTHERWISE it uses data stored in the catch.
-React Query KNOWs EXACTLY IF DATA WAS MUTATED in the app.
+React Query KNOWS EXACTLY IF DATA WAS MUTATED in the app.
 </br>Since we can leave 'fetching decision to React Query, we can go back to a default <a href='https://beta.nextjs.org/docs/routing/linking-and-navigating#conditions-for-soft-navigation'>soft navigation</a> between components in our app.
 </br>
 For those reasons mentioned above (until Next.js team finds a better way to mutate data in server components) using React Query gives a much smoother user experience.